API Test Type

 API Tests Use BrowserBot

 Although the API test type doesn’t use a browser, it does rely on the BrowserBot component within the ThousandEyes Cloud and Enterprise Agents.
+Therefore, Enterprise Agent interface selection is not available for the API test type.
 However, not all device footprints support BrowserBot, so if you want to run API tests from your own Enterprise Agents, those agents need to be installed on devices that have the capacity to run BrowserBot as well as the basic ThousandEyes agent software.

 When calculating the number of Enterprise Agents you need to run your testing suite, it’s important to note that API tests run on a separate queue from page load and transaction tests.